NitinBaradhwaj/ML-Projects/Movie-Recommendation-System/ReadME.md

 ### Description:

-A content based movie recommender system sing cosine similarity that recommends movies similar to the movie name entered by the user.
+A content-based movie recommender system sing cosine similarity that recommends movies similar to the movie name entered by the user.

 ### To install required external modules